restarone/comfortable-mexican-sofa-docs/Reusing-sofa's-admin-area.md

 * `app/views/admin/locations/` with all the views
 * `routes.rb` will be updated, but you want to put new route in a proper spot.
 * `app/views/admin/cms/partials/_navigation_inner.html.haml` will be updated/created to add link to the side nav

+# Changing Views
+You can outright modify any view from your application by creating same file with a matching path.
+However there are a pile of partials that can be used to inject bits of html all over the place.
+To see what's available change `config.reveal_cms_partials` to `true` and restart application.

+# Changing Models/Controllers
+If you need to do some serious hacking I recommend forking entire project.
+You can always do monkey-patching or file overwrites from your application.